PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Dashboards/formatting-numbers.md

 The `symbol` can be:
 `$` - apply currency symbol.
-`#` - for binary, octal, or hexadecimal notation, prefix by 0b, 0o, or 0x, respectively.

 The `zero` (0) option enables zero-padding; this implicitly sets fill to 0 and align to =.